ajeetraina/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 In the world of Docker, efficiency is key.
 Every byte counts, and every unnecessary layer in your image adds to its size and complexity.
 This is where multi-stage builds come into play, offering a powerful solution to streamline your Docker build process and produce leaner, more optimized images.

+Multi-stage builds allows you to create a pipeline within a Dockerfile.
 Multi-stage builds are useful to anyone who has struggled to optimize `Dockerfiles` while keeping them easy to read and maintain.
 Multi-stage builds are a feature of `Dockerfiles` that allow you to define multiple build stages within a single `Dockerfile`.
 Each stage can be used to perform a specific task, such as compiling code, installing dependencies, or running tests.
 Once a stage is complete, you can copy only the necessary artifacts or files from that stage into subsequent stages, discarding any unnecessary build dependencies or intermediate files along the way.
 This results in a final image that contains only what is needed to run your application, without any extraneous baggage.
+Multi-Stage builds provides the ability to seperate build-time and run-time images.

 ## The Benefits of Multi-Stage Builds

 The advantages of multi-stage builds are numerous:

 * **Reduced Image Size**: By eliminating unnecessary build dependencies and intermediate files, multi-stage builds result in smaller, more lightweight images.
 This not only saves disk space but also reduces network transfer times when pulling and pushing images.